Big Faith in Small Hearts

 But the need extended beyond spiritual nourishment.

-Recognizing that many children relied on school meals as their primary source of food, Vanessa encouraged a Christian woman from her church who volunteered with her for the weekly Bible club to start Goodness Grows Kitchen.
-She later partnered with the volunteer, and their local church also got involved, helping to cover the cost of preparing meals.
+Recognizing that many children relied on school meals as their primary source of food, Vanessa and a couple from her church launched Goodness Grows Kitchen.
+Their local church later partnered with them to help with the cost of preparing the meals.

 This initiative provides free, healthy, consistent meals to children who might otherwise go hungry.
 More than that, it offers dignity, stability, and a tangible expression of Christ’s love.

-Local mothers—many of whom may not yet know Christ—volunteer in the kitchen, preparing and delivering meals.
-Through these relationships, they are being introduced to the Gospel and welcomed into Christian community.
+Local mothers—many of whom do not yet know Christ—volunteer in the kitchen, preparing and delivering meals.
+Through these relationships, they are being introduced to the gospel and welcomed into Christian community.

-“A mother from the community joined Goodness Grows Kitchen.
+Vanessa shares this testimonial: “A mother from the community joined Goodness Grows Kitchen.
 Through her involvement, she has not only gained meaningful work and connection but has stepped into deeper community and is now part of our church family.
-We have watched her grow in confidence, relationships, and a sense of belonging.”
+We have watched her grow in confidence, relationships, and a sense of belonging.

 When asked about the future, Marie France responds with faith-filled boldness: